Mathematics (MATH)

 Typically Offered: Fall and spring

-This course is designed to expose you to mathematics not normally covered in your regular curriculum.
+This course exposes students to mathematics not normally covered in regular curriculum.
 Guest speakers are drawn from the ranks of our faculty, including other disciplines, our students, and industry.
 Talks are interactive, participatory, and fun.
 There is no prerequisite, except an interest in interesting mathematics.
 Topics typically include selections from number theory, math education, statistics, problem solving, undergraduate research, calculus, differential equations, spatial and planar geometry, probability, computer applications, mathematical operations, modeling, topology, trigonometry, metric measurements, elliptical curves, and bubbles, among others.
-This exposure broadens your horizons and expands your curiosity in hopes that you will explore mathematics beyond your required courses.
+This exposure broadens students' horizons and expands their curiosity in hopes that they will explore mathematics beyond the required courses.
 2 hours lecture.
 (021647)

 Grade Basis: Credit/No Credit